Google Translate

 Join Us

 Mustangs for Recovery is a collegiate recovery community started by students, for students.
 We are always looking for students who are in recovery or allies to be a part of helping us reach as many students as we can!
 If you are passionate about recovery and want to be a part of a community of like-minded peers, join us!
-Email kvinther@calpoly.edu for more information.
+Email recovery@calpoly.edufor more information.

 Community and National Meetings